Codek001/Palmoria-Group-HR/README.md

 - **Geographic Distribution**: Balanced opportunity for female high-earners across regional offices.
 - **Departmental Spread for Female High-Earners**: Strong representation in strategic, technical, and people-oriented departments, indicating multi-dimensional contributions.

+## Conclusion
+In conclusion,
+However, the presence of employees with undisclosed gender makes it challenging to draw definitive conclusions about the gender gap.
+To accurately assess the gender gap, it would be necessary to identify the gender of the undisclosed employees.
+Nonetheless, based on the available data, there is a slight difference in gender representation across departments.